bandaloo/life-toy/README.txt

 can roll back the simulation by pressing the back arrow.

 You can also cycle the color of the cells by pressing 'c'.

+In edit mode, there are also vim style controls and cells can be set with space.